DataTalksClub/machine-learning-zoomcamp/.tmp/ml-intro-rollout-02-04.md

   checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays absent.

+### 04-crisp-dm-03-business-understanding.jpg

+- Disposition: `imagegen`; this is a process-stage highlight with bounded labels and explanatory text.
+- Invariant: exact text `Identify the business problem, understand how we can solve it`; `Business Understanding` is highlighted within the same six-stage CRISP-DM loop and central `Data` remains visible.
+- Crop: `505x300+0+30` from the 598x360 source.
+- Output: `04-crisp-dm-03-business-understanding-imagegen-pilot.png`.
+- Validation: imagegen output inspected at lesson size; explanatory text, highlighted stage, six-stage loop, arrows, and Data label checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays absent.

 ### 03-supervised-ml-06-ranking.jpg

 - Disposition: `imagegen`; the original ecommerce strip is illustrative, not